 KSC-2011-2205

-CAPE CANAVERAL, Fla. -- Prior to the arrival of the Alpha Magnetic Spectrometer, or AMS, to the Shuttle Landing Facility at NASA's Kennedy Space Center in Florida, Professor Sam Ting, AMS Principal Investigator from the Massachusetts Institute of Technology speaks with the media.
-AMS is a state-of-the-art particle physics detector is designed to operate as an external module on the International Space Station.
+CAPE CANAVERAL, Fla. -- At NASA's Kennedy Space Center in Florida, a crane moves the next section of the Alpha Magnetic Spectrometer, or AMS, toward a tractor-trailer which will transport the AMS from the Shuttle Landing Facility runway to the Space Station Processing Facility, where it will be processed for launch.
+AMS, a state-of-the-art particle physics detector, is designed to operate as an external module on the International Space Station.
 It will use the unique environment of space to study the universe and its origin by searching for dark matter.
-AMS will fly to the International Space Station aboard space shuttle Endeavour's STS-134 mission targeted to launch Feb.
+AMS will fly to the International Space Station aboard space shuttle Endeavour's STS-134 mission, targeted to launch Feb.
 26, 2011.
-Photo credit: NASA/Kim Shiflett
+Photo credit: NASA/Jack Pfaller

-CAPE CANAVERAL, Fla. -- In the Space Station Processing Facility's conference room at NASA's Kennedy Space Center in Florida, Ken Bollweg, Alpha Magnetic Spectrometer-2 (AMS) deputy project manager, talks to media about the particle physics detector.
-AMS is designed to operate as an external experiment on the International Space Station.
+CAPE CANAVERAL, Fla. -- High overhead in the Space Station Processing Facility at NASA's Kennedy Space Center in Florida, a hoist transfers the Alpha Magnetic Spectrometer (AMS) to a rotation stand to begin processing for flight.
+AMS, a state-of-the-art particle physics detector, is designed to operate as an external experiment on the International Space Station.
 It will use the unique environment of space to study the universe and its origin by searching for dark matter.
-AMS-2 will fly to the station aboard space shuttle Endeavour's STS-134 mission targeted to launch April 19 at 7:48 p.m.
-EDT.
-For more information visit, www.nasa.gov/mission_pages/shuttle/shuttlemissions/sts134/index.html.
-Photo credit: NASA/Glenn Benson
+AMS will fly to the station aboard space shuttle Endeavour's STS-134 mission targeted to launch February, 2011.
+For more information visit: http://www.nasa.gov/mission_pages/shuttle/shuttlemissions/sts134/index.html.
+Photo credit: NASA/Jack Pfaller

 CAPE CANAVERAL, Fla. -- In the Space Station Processing Facility at NASA's Kennedy Space Center in Florida, the Alpha Magnetic Spectrometer-2 (AMS) rotates 180 degrees to provide better access for work to be performed on its avionics box.
 Technicians also will install a flight releasable grappling fixture to AMS while it is upside down.
 AMS is designed to operate as an external experiment on the International Space Station.
 It will use the unique environment of space to study the universe and its origin by searching for dark matter.
 AMS will fly to the station aboard space shuttle Endeavour's STS-134 mission targeted to launch Feb.
 27, 2011.
 Photo credit: NASA/Jack Pfaller